Rooster & Owl

 Restaurant in Washington, D.C., U.S.

 Rooster & Owl is a restaurant in the Columbia Heights neighborhood of Washington, D.C., United States, that focuses on American cuisine.
 The restaurant opened in 2019, and has had one Michelin star since 2021.

 Description

 Rooster & Owl is an American restaurant on 14th Street NW in Washington, D.C.
 The menu has included tzatziki salad with honeydew and Calabrian chili, banh mi with foie gras and Nueske's bacon, "cacio-e-elote" with corn and queso fresco, goat cheesecake, burrata, cornbread, panzanella, tabouleh, and a variant of a Caesar salad with Brussels sprouts and cheddar cheese.

 History

-Rooster & Owl is the debut restaurant of owners Carey and Yuan Tang, who later opened Ellie Bird.
-Rooster & Owl opened in 2019.
+Rooster & Owl opened on February 7, 2019.
+It is the debut restaurant of married owners Carey and Yuan Tang, who later opened Ellie Bird.

 Reception

 Rooster & Owl has received a Michelin star.
 It was included in the Washingtonian's 2023 list of the city's 100 "very best" restaurants.